Elaine Bond UKCP Registered

 So, if any of these issues are affecting you or your child, if you feel stuck, if you have a feeling of dread or unease or something just is not right in your life, contact me on the details below.

 I started my counselling career with Childline and spent over 10 years as a Counsellor and Supervisor with them.
-I am now working as a counsellor for Childline on a regular basis

 I provide counselling for insurance companies and EAPs.